SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 21 March, 2022 at 11:04:09
+# Last Refreshed - 21 March, 2022 at 12:04:40
 The Latest Activity was a EBikeRide -

 <b>Out enjoying the sunshine with my lady</b>

 which happened on 20 March, 2022 at 11:52:00

-Which is 0 years, 0 months, 0 days, 23 hours and 12 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 12 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/6853526510